mertfozzy/Facial-Emotion-Detection/README.txt

 3-) Usage :
 a-) Find any picture's URL adress from Internet, and paste it into textbox ("Enter here..").
 Then click the "Browse" button directly below.
-The result will appear in the same window as class and score. b-) If you want to use the photos directly from the file system, you can use the "Browse a Photo" button on the right corner.
+The result will appear in the same window as class and score. b-) If you want to use the photos directly from the file system, you can use the "Choose a Photo" button on the right corner.
 The photo will appear in the window, but it will not work.
 (Under Development)

 The FED will receive updates frequently.